 What to Check on Inspection

 Check oil level and condition on the dipstick.
 The Valvematic engine should have clean oil at the correct level.
+Minor oil consumption on high-mileage examples is not unusual but the level should not be significantly down between services.

 "The Corolla is the car you buy when you have owned something unreliable before and decided you are done with that."